Parker, Hudson, Rainer & Dobbs LLP - More than 70 attorneys from offices in Atlanta and Tallahassee

 Education

-• University of Georgia - (J.D., magna cum laude, 1988) Order of the Coif; Member, Editorial Board, Georgia Law Review, 1986-1987
+• University of Georgia School of Law (J.D., magna cum laude, 1988); Georgia Law Review (1986-1987); Order of the Coif

-• University of Georgia - (B.B.A., 1984)
+• University of Georgia (B.B.A., 1984)

 Accolades

-• Recognized by Chambers USA in Banking and Finance - Georgia (2021-2022)
+• Chambers USA for Banking and Finance - Georgia (2021-2024)

-• Recognized as one of Georgia's "Top Rated Lawyers" by Martindale-Hubbell and ALM (2012)
+• Martindale-Hubbell - Georgia's "Top Rated Lawyers" (2012)

-• Recipient, John and Mary Franklin Foundation Academic Scholarship
+• John and Mary Franklin Foundation Academic Scholarship - Recipient

-• Recipient, Teagle Foundation Academic Scholarship
+• Teagle Foundation Academic Scholarship - Recipient

 Professional affiliations

-• American Bar Association
+• American Bar Association: Member

-• Macalester College Parent Council 2017-2020
+• Macalester College Parent Council (2017-2020)

 • St. Martin's Episcopal School Trustee (2001-2007)